asikist/nnc/README.md

 Data of the numerical experiments can be found at [IEEEDataPort](http://ieee-dataport.org/3452).

-These data contain pretrained models and evluation results.
+These data contain pretrained models and evaluation results.

 Please cite our work if this repository is useful for your research.